sebavenditti/class-hierarchy-logger/README.md

-# class-hierarchy-logger
+# Class Hierarchy Logger

-Helper classes to log the complete hierarchy of a class in Objective-C.
+Helper to log the complete hierarchy of a class in Objective-C.

 ## What can I do with this?
 What led you to implement it?

 One of my apps uses several APIs, resulting in a complex hierarchy.
 I needed to migrate all the requests from one endpoint to a newer one, and this helper saved me a lot of time determining what to change.
 It might also be helpful to understand your UIView or UIViewController class hierarchy.